qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - Try to pack data into contagious array, (instead of objects laid out sparsely managed by allocator).
 - Use handle (e.g. array index) or ID to replace reference.
 - **Decouple object ID with memory address**.
-An ID can be serialized (save to disk and sent via network) but a pointer cannot [^pointer_serialize].
+An ID can be save to disk and sent via network, but a pointer cannot (the same address cannot be used in another process or after process restart, because there may be other data in the same address).
 - The different fields of the same object doesn't necessarily need to be together in memory.
 The one field of many objects can be put together (parallel array).
 - Manage memory based on **arenas**.

-[^pointer_serialize]: Actually, pointer is integer and can serialize, but you cannot use the same address in another process (or after process restart), because there may be other data in the same address.

 One kind of arena is [slotmap](https://docs.rs/slotmap/latest/slotmap/):